Wifsimster/pm2-installer/README.md

 `pm2-windows-startup` adds an entry to the registry to start pm2 after user login.
 Because it does not create a service, PM2 will not be running until a user has logged into the user interface, and will halt when they log out.
 It has not been updated since 2015.

 `pm2-windows-service` uses `node-windows` to create a service that runs pm2.
 This is a much better approach, but it hasn't been maintained since 2018, has outdated dependencies that cause crashes on setup, and currently fails to run properly on Node 14.
-It also runs the service as the the `Local System` user instead of `Local Service`.
+It also runs the service as the `Local System` user instead of `Local Service`.

 This project creates its own Windows Service using the current version of `node-windows` and a series of PowerShell scripts inspired by [this excellent gist](https://gist.github.com/mauron85/e55b3b9d722f91366c50fddf2fca07a4) by [@maxfierke](https://github.com/maxfierke) & [@mauron85](https://github.com/mauron85).